ccsb-scripps/AutoDock-GPU/README.md

 | Linux            | Intel SDK for OpenCL v1.2    | AMD APP SDK v3.0   |
 | Windows          | Intel SDK for OpenCL 2016 R3 | AMD APP SDK v3.0   |

-* CPU:
-	* Intel SDK for OpenCL v1.2
-	* Intel OpenCL Runtime v16.1

-* GPU
-	* AMD APP SDK v3.0
-	* AMDGPU-PRO v16.50

-Other environments/configurations likely work as well, but are untested.
+Other configurations likely work as well, but are untested.

 # Compilation